Ann Bartel

 Jonah Rockoff

-Paul Garrett Professor of Public Policy and Business Responsibility, Economics Division
+- Paul Garrett Professor of Public Policy and Business Responsibility

 Jonah Rockoff

-Paul Garrett Professor of Public Policy and Business Responsibility, Economics Division
+- Paul Garrett Professor of Public Policy and Business Responsibility

-Jonah E. Rockoff is a Professor of Business at the Columbia Graduate School of Business and a Research Associate at the National Bureau of Economic Research.
+Jonah E. Rockoff is Paul Garrett Professor of Public Policy and Business Responsibility at the Columbia Graduate School of Business and Research Associate at the National Bureau of Economic Research.
 Professor Rockoff's interests center on the finance and management of public schools.
 His most recent research focuses on systems for hiring new teachers, the effects of No Child Left Behind on students and schools, the impact of removing school desegregation orders, and how primary school teachers affect students' outcomes in early adulthood.
-He received his Ph.D. in Economics from Harvard University and a B.A.
+He received his Ph.D.

 Jesse Schreger